African heritage of presidents of the United States: Abraham Lincoln

 Abraham Lincoln's mother Nancy Hanks was claimed to be of African descent (Ethiopian).
-Since then it has been proven she was white.
+Hanks has been proven to be white.

 According to historian William E. Barton, a rumor "current in various forms in several sections of the South" was that Lincoln's biological father was Abraham Enloe, which Barton dismissed as "false".
 According to Doug Wead, Enloe made a public boast that he was Lincoln's real father, and Thomas Lincoln allegedly fought him, biting off a piece of his nose.
 Another claim was that Lincoln was "part Negro", but that was unproven.
-According to Lincoln's law partner William H. Herndon, Lincoln had "very dark skin" although "his cheeks were leathery and saffron-colored" and "his face was ... sallow," and "his hair was dark, almost black".
-Abraham Lincoln described himself c.
-1838–39 as a "long black fellow" and his "complexion" in 1859 as "dark", but whether he meant either in an ancestral sense is unknown.
+According to Lincoln's law partner William H. Herndon, Lincoln had "very dark skin", although "his cheeks were leathery and saffron-colored", "his face was ... sallow," and "his hair was dark, almost black".
+Around 1838–39, Abraham Lincoln described himself as a "long black fellow", and his "complexion" in 1859 as "dark", but whether he meant either in an ancestral sense is unknown.
 The anti-Lincoln Charleston Mercury described him as being "of ... the dirtiest complexion", as part of anti-abolitionist race-baiting.
 Rumors of Lincoln's alleged black racial heritage are considered unsubstantiated and have not been acknowledged by historians.